 Select Page

-Richmond From Housing Towers
+Richmond From housing towers

 Four S-Shaped residential towers located at 106, 108, 110 and 112 Elizabeth Street provide magnificent views of Melbourne from the East and all surrounding suburbs.
 Select the views to the Northwest, Southeast and Northeast to see all of Melbourne.
 You can switch off the information pins showing various locations, zoom in and out, stop rotation and go fullscreen by using the control buttons of the tour.